andrewnicols/docs/docs/guides/javascript/index.md

 You then fetch the DOM Element using this id and pass it into the `init` function.

 :::{note}
-The `{{uniqid}}` tag gives a new unique string for each rendered template including all of its children.
+The `{{uniqid}}` tag gives a new unique string for each rendered template including all its children.
-It is not a true unique id and must be combined with other information in the template to make it unique.
+It isn't a true unique id and must be combined with other information in the template to make it unique.
 :::

 ### Including from PHP